Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: QPSQ learner for shallow circuits

 \section{QPSQ learner for shallow circuits}

 In this section, we show an efficient algorithm for learning constant-depth circuits within diamond distance.
-Huang \textit{et al}. ~\cite{huang2024learning} proposed a learning algorithm for this problem using classical shadows.
+Huang \textit{et al}.~\cite{huang2024learning} showed an efficient learning algorithm for this problem using classical shadows.
 The algorithm proceeds by learning all $3n$ single-qubit Pauli observables after Heisenberg-evolution under the unknown circuit, using classical shadows of the circuit, similar to the algorithm of~\cite{huang2023learning}.
-Then, the algorithm combines these learned observables using an innovative \textit{circuit sewing} process.
-The algorithm only makes random queries to the circuit to learn the observables, and has a sample complexity of $\mathcal{O}\left(\frac{n^2 \log (n/\delta)}{\epsilon^2}\right)$.
-We show that it is possible to learn all the Heisenberg-evolved observables using $\mathcal{O}\left(\frac{n^3 \log (n/\delta)}{\epsilon^2}\right)$ queries to $\mathsf{QPStat}_\mathcal{U}$.
-This allows us to efficiently learn arbitrary constant-depth circuits using statistical queries within bounded diamond distance.
-Thus, with a linear overhead in the query complexity, we can gain the robustness guarantees of Theorem~\ref{thm:qpsq-robust} for learning any constant-depth circuit. \\ First, we state the quantum statistical query algorithm for learning a few-body observable with unknown support.
-We denote the support of an observable O, i.e. the set of qubits it acts on, by $\mathsf{supp}(O)$. \begin{lemma}[Learning a few-body observable with unknown support from QSQs] There exists a QSQ algorithm for learning an unknown $n$-qubit observable $O$ with $\norm{O}_\infty \leq 1$ that acts on an unknown set of $k$ qubits , such that with probability at least $1-\delta$, the learned observable $\hat{O}$ satisfies
+Then, the algorithm combines these learned observables using a novel \textit{circuit sewing} procedure.
+The algorithm only makes random queries to the circuit to learn the observables, and has a sample complexity of $\mathcal{O}\left(n^2 \log (n/\delta)/\epsilon^2\right)$.
+We show that it is possible to learn all the Heisenberg-evolved Pauli observables using $\mathcal{O}\left(n^3 \log (n/\delta)/\epsilon^2\right)$ queries to $\mathsf{QPStat}_\mathcal{U}$.
+This allows us to efficiently learn constant-depth circuits using statistical queries within bounded diamond distance.
+Thus, with a linear overhead in the query complexity, we can gain the robustness guarantees of Theorem~\ref{thm:qpsq-robust} for learning any constant-depth circuit.

+We upper bound the query complexity of our algorithm in the following theorem. \begin{theorem}[Learning quantum circuits from \textsf{QPStat} queries] There exists a QPSQ algorithm for learning an unknown $n$-qubit unitary $U$ generated by a constant-depth circuit over any two-qubit gates in $\mathrm{SU}(4)$, and with an arbitrary number of ancilla qubits, such that the algorithm outputs an $n$-qubit quantum channel $\hat{\mathcal{E}}$ that can be implemented by a constant-depth quantum circuit over 2n qubits, which satisfies